nzfeng/SWN/README.md

 ## Intrinsic re-meshing

 The GUI can perform intrinsic re-meshing for better numerical behavior.
-If you choose to solve on an intrinsic mesh, exporting the solution will export the solution on the [_common subdivision_](https://geometry-central.net/surface/intrinsic_triangulations/common_subdivision/).
-See [this page](https://geometry-central.net/surface/intrinsic_triangulations/common_subdivision/) mesh.
+If you choose to solve on an intrinsic mesh, exporting the solution will export the solution on the [_common subdivision_](https://geometry-central.net/surface/intrinsic_triangulations/common_subdivision/) mesh.

 ![screenshot of an intrinsically-remeshed mesh](media/IntrinsicRemesh.png)